 As a test of robustness to failures caused by collisions, the next simulation models a WLAN with five active stations, which is not an unrealistic practical scenario.
-Fig. 17 reports throughput in the SNR step case, while Fig. 18 is for the SNR gradient case.
-Again, with reference to Fig. 11, as the SNR conditions are known, an omniscient algorithm can be implemented that always selects the best rate.
+Fig. 16 reports throughput in the SNR step case, while Fig. 17 is for the SNR gradient case.
+In comparison to the omniscient algorithm, for Fig. 11 H-RCA gets 98% of its throughput and for Fig. 17 it gets 97%.
 This demonstrates that H-RCA is accurate, always finding the best rate and sampling the one above it.

-With the collision packet losses is more significant in this network, SampleRate's decision making has been significantly affected by the collision packet losses.
+With the increased packet losses due to collisions in this network, SampleRate's decision making has been significantly affected.
 The influence of collision packet losses on H-RCA's decision making is small.
 As H-RCA only makes rate change decisions after it has observed a certain number of packet transmissions, when the number of active clients in the network increases, this estimation time increases.
 Therefore, in this scenario H-RCA's reaction time is longer in comparison to the single-station network, but not unacceptably so.